 Mount Elizabeth Novena Hospital

 The Scoop: This brand-spanking-new maternity ward (opened in 2014) boasts a single-room-only setup, so you’re guaranteed your privacy.
-You’ll get all the fab added extras of the original Mount Elizabeth on Orchard (see above), and if you upgrade to a Junior Suite you can enjoy relaxing on your outdoor terrace or entertain family members in your suite’s living room, as well as receive a free newborn hearing test for your bub.
+You’ll get all the fab added extras of Mount Elizabeth Orchard (see above), and if you upgrade to a Junior Suite you can enjoy relaxing on your outdoor terrace or entertain family members in your suite’s living room.

 Parkway East Hospital